 Making your own pastry can be a bit intimidating if you have never tried to make one at home but do not worry - it is actually much easier than you think!
 I always make my pastry in the food processor, which make the whole process super quick, easy and clean too.

-- Place the Flour and Salt in the bowl of your food processor and pulse for a couple of seconds to mix.
+- Photo 1: Place the Flour and Salt in the bowl of your food processor and pulse for a couple of seconds to mix.

-- Add the cold Butter cut into small cubes and blend until it resembles thick sand.
+- Photo 2 & 3: Add the cold Butter cut into small cubes and blend until it resembles thick sand.
 You should see very small crumbs, but no thick pieces of butter anymore.

-- Pour in the cold Water a little bit at the time while blending.
+- Photo 4 & 5: Pour in the cold Water a little bit at the time while blending.
 Stop as soon as the dough starts to come together.

-- Place over a flat tray and put in the fridge for 30 minutes to an hour (can be made up to 2 days in advance as well) to rest.
+- Place over a flat tray and put in the fridge for 1 hour (can be made up to 2 days in advance as well) to rest.